Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsubsection{Parameter $\delta$ in weights}

 The parameter $\delta$, defined in \eqref{eq: weight}, controls the distribution of the weights.
 A larger $\delta$ leads to less variation among the weights, whereas a smaller $\delta$ results in greater variation.
 To identify an appropriate value for $\delta$, we conducted experiments using discrete values spanning from $10^{-3}$ to $10^{2}$ (, i.e., $10^{-3}, 10^{-2}, 10^{-1}, 10^{0}, 10^{1}$, and $10^{2}$).
-The impact of $\delta$ on performance was evaluated by averaging PSNR across all sites for each noise case (as shown in Fig.~\ref{fig: psnr_vs_delta_comparison}~(a)) and across all noise cases for each site (as depicted in Fig.~\ref{fig: psnr_vs_delta_comparison}~(b)).
-As observed in both figures, the performance consistently peaks at $\delta = 10^{-1}$ and then either remains stable or slightly decreases.
+The impact of $\delta$ on performance was evaluated by averaging PSNR across all sites for each noise case (Fig.~\ref{fig: psnr_vs_delta_comparison}~(a)) and across all noise cases for each site (Fig.~\ref{fig: psnr_vs_delta_comparison}~(b)).
+As observed in both plots, the performance consistently peaks at $\delta = 10^{-1}$ and then either remains stable or slightly decreases.
 Importantly, this trend holds across different sites and noise levels.
 Therefore, we recommend to set $\delta = 10^{-1}$ as the default value.